 In October 2020, the EDPB adopted general guidelines regarding the requirements of PbD for data controllers, i.e. the entities that determine the purposes and means of processing personal data.
 These guidelines provide recommendations for controllers, processors and producers in cooperating to achieve PbD .
 In parallel, the European Union Agency for Cybersecurity (ENISA) has been elaborating technical guidelines for achieving PbD via pseudonymization and other privacy enhancing techniques.

 Pursuant to Art.
 25 GDPR, the controller has a legal obligation to implement PbD for protecting the rights of data subjects.
 However, even if not directly mentioned in Art.
-25, other actors also have responsibilities (see Figure 2 for more details): Producers are supposed to help create products and services that implement PbD for helping controllers to fulfill their obligations.
+25, other actors also have responsibilities: Producers are supposed to help create products and services that implement PbD for helping controllers to fulfill their obligations.
 Therefore, the GDPR also suggests that PbD should be considered in the context of public tenders.
 Since PbD remains an obligation for the controller when data processing is outsourced, they need to select carefully the data processors to be contracted for fulfilling the PbD obligations.
 This should also be reflected by a data processing agreement between the two parties.
 Other important actors are the data protection authorities that monitor data controllers for compliance with the PbD obligation and can issue administrative fines in cases of non-compliance.